Molten Chocolate Lava Cake

 four Molten Chocolate Lava Cakes on a plate, one cut open with chocolate spilling out

-These chocolate lava cakes are super easy to make!
-But (as always) I want to walk through the steps with you to ensure your success!
-You can also watch the video in this post to see exactly how they are made!
+These chocolate lava cakes are easy to make.
+However, as always, I want to walk through the steps with you to ensure your success!
+You can also watch the video in this post to see exactly how they are made.

 One the butter/chocolate mixture is silky smooth and fully melted, set it aside to use later in the recipe.